thsa/datawarrior/plugin_interface/readme.txt

 in alphabetical order in the following way:
 - If the plugin contains an PluginInitializer class, then the class is loaded and its initialize() method is called.
 - Plugins are supposed to contain a file called 'tasknames' on the top level.
-DataWarrior tries to open this file and extracts class names from it (full path name, one per line).
+It should contain the name(s) of one of more classes providing supplementary task functionality (full class name with package hierarchy, one class per line).
+DataWarrior tries to open this file and extracts the class name(s) from it.
+  Optionally, a line may also contain, comma separated, the menu name where the task's menu item should be shown.
+If no menu name is specified, then the task's menu item will be shown in the 'Database' menu.
 - These classes are assumed to implement the interface org.openmolecules.datawarrior.plugin.IPluginTask, which defines methods to name the task, to show a configuration dialog and to execute the task.
-- DataWarrior tries to instantiate each task class and, if successful, adds a menu item for every task to the 'Database' menu.
+- DataWarrior tries to instantiate each task class and, if successful, adds a menu item for every task to the 'Database' menu unless another menu is specified.
 - When such a task's menu item is later selected by the user, the task is asked to show its configuration dialog.
 - When the user clicks 'OK' in the dialog, the task is asked to extract the dialog settings as key-value pairs.
 - Then, the task is asked to check, whether the configuration, i.e. the key-value pairs, is valid.